Fifteenmile Watershed Projects

 Fifteenmile Flow Monitoring Project

 The FAST Program is activated when temperatures and water flows create conditions detrimental to the survival of fish in Fifteenmile Creek.
 When models project these conditions, alerts are sent out to irrigators who then can voluntarily shut down irrigation until the danger has passed.
 Irrigators can also signup in advance for instream leasing during these critical periods under certain conditions and situations.
-Nate Woodard administerd the FAST Program under a grant by the Freshwater Trust.
-He can be reached at 541-296-6178 ext 119, or emailed: firstname.lastname@example.org for more information.
+Tatiana Taylor administers the program.
+She can be reached at 541-296-6178 ext 119, or emailed: email@example.com for more information.

 Led by the efforts of the Fifteenmile Watershed Council. local restoration groups, tribes, and state and federal agencies are taking a comprehensive and coooperative approach to tackling the recommended actions identified in the initial ESA planning documents.
 Watershed Council partners installed 5 new staff gages and are metering all significant irrigation diversions as part of its 15Mile Watershed Flow Monitoring Project.
 This will help to promote efficient and fair regulation of irrigation withdrawals and help paint a more complete picture of water movement throughout the watershed.